-The Bank's Business Principles and culture are fundamental to the Bank's success in how the Bank does business over the long-term.
-Guided by these Business Principles, the Bank's compensation philosophy is fundamental to our goals of attracting, retaining, and motivating the Bank's workforce in a competitive market.
+In addition to the Firm's Purpose and Values, the Bank's Business Principles and culture are fundamental to the Bank's success in how the Bank does business over the long-term.
+Guided by these Business Principles, the Bank's compensation philosophy is fundamental to our goals of attracting, retaining and motivating the Bank's workforce in a competitive market.
 The Bank's compensation philosophy provides the guiding principles that drive compensation-related decisions.
 The key tenets of the Bank's compensation philosophy are:

-- · Paying for performance and aligning with shareholders' interests
+- Paying for performance and aligning with shareholders' interests

-- Encouraging a shared success culture
+- Encouraging a culture of shared success

-- Attracting and retaining top talent
+- Attracting and retaining employees

 - Integrating risk management and compensation

-- No special perguisites and non-performance based compensation
+- No special perquisites and non-performance based compensation

 - Maintaining strong governance

 - Transparency with shareholders